Discover all you need to know about searching for jobs in Germany, including where to look, the local job market, job requirements, and more.

 For expat-focused and English-speaking jobs in Germany, check out Expatica jobs.
 There is a constantly updated selection of jobs for both English speakers and speakers of other languages, in a range of different sectors.

-If you’re from the EU, EEA or Switzerland, you can look for a job in Germany through the EURES (European Employment Services) website.
-EURES is a job portal network that is maintained by the European Commission and it’s designed to aid free movement within the EEA.
+If you’re from the EU, EEA, or Switzerland, you can look for a job in Germany through the EURES (European Employment Services) website.
+EURES is a job portal network that is part of the European Commission and aims to aid free movement within the EEA.
 As well as looking for work, you can upload your CV and get advice on the legal and administrative issues involved in working in Germany.
 EURES holds job fairs in spring and autumn.

 Public German job sites

-The Federal Employment Agency (Bundesagentur für Arbeit, BA), the largest provider of labour market services in Germany, has a network of over 700 agencies and offices around the country.
+The Federal Employment Agency (Bundesagentur für Arbeit, BA), the largest provider of labor market services in Germany, has a network of over 700 agencies and offices around the country.
 Its International Placement Service (ZAV) has information about work opportunities, including casual work.
 You can also post your profile on their job portal – as well as your qualifications and career highlights, you can say what kind of post you’re looking for within which type of company.

 Job websites in Germany

-Jobs in Germany are often advertised on German job and recruitment websites (Jobbörsen), with some specialising in certain industries or focused on jobs in Germany for foreigners.
+Jobs in Germany are often advertised on German job and recruitment websites (Jobbörsen), with some specializing in certain industries or focused on jobs in Germany for foreigners.